 Begin your tour at the Fulton Mansion Education and History Center, located behind the mansion at the corner of Henderson and Nancy Ann streets.
 There you will receive your admission sticker, have a chance to explore the exhibits, and explore the exhibits.

 There are three different ways to tour the mansion:

 - Take a self-guided, audio tour with Texas Time Travel Tours using your mobile device's web browser (or download the iOS or Android app).

 - Take a self-guided tour using a handout available at the site.

 Visitors may want to allow an extra 30 minutes to explore the garden and the architecture of the house.
 Complimentary garden tour brochures are available at the beginning of the horseshoe path (located at the back of the mansion, away from the water).
-A gift shop is also on site with items for sale.
+A museum store is also on site with items for sale.